MntaseTshepi/alx-low_level_programming/0x02-functions_nested_loops/README.md

 Task 7- Writing a function that prints the last digit of a number.
 Task 8- Writing a function that prints of the day of Jack Bauer.
 Task 9- Writing a function that prints the 9 times table.
+Task 10- Writing a function that adds tow integers and returns the result.